 the Yankee Silvers Spoons

 For his daughters, Sauls offered each on their wedding day, the choice of a thousand dollars or an orange grove.
-It was said he was so close with his daughters, he couldn’t bear to see them leave and when each daughter married in the west room of the house, he took a long walk into the woods and would not return until the ceremony was over.
+It was said he couldn’t bear to see them leave and when each daughter married in the west room of the house, he took a long walk into the woods and would not return until the ceremony was over.

 However, when it came time for the wedding of his granddaughter, Ruth Sauls, the daughter of his only son John, Ruth refused to marry until her grandfather came home.
 As a gift, Ruth was offered the same dowry, but instead said, “I’ll take the silver spoons.”

-The six-coin silver teaspoons, made from “Yankee” silver dollars were left by a polite colonel of the Union army who had taken provisions from the homestead during the war and offered payment for what he took.
+The six-coin silver teaspoons, made from “Yankee” silver was a gift from a polite colonel of the Union army who had taken provisions from the homestead during the war and offered payment for what he took.
 When Sauls refused to accept his money, and directed the colonial to a well, bucket and gourd on the west side of the house, he later found 60 silver dollars tucked between two logs near the well.
-He later sent them to Richmond to have the spoons made out of them.
+He later sent them to Richmond to have them melted into spoons.

 Death and Lost History

 When the railroad came to Volusia much of the surrounding area grew while Saulsville faded away.
 George Sauls died at the age of 89 and a local wrote a tribute to him that appeared the newspaper years after his death: